Stream Images from ESP32-CAM to MQTTfy Dashboard via MQTT

 esp_camera_fb_return(fb);

-Serial.println("Image published to MQTT");
+Serial.println("Image published successfully.");

 }